 Who Can Visit

 Family and friends are welcome, though we ask that out of respect for our patients, you limit visitors to two per patient when possible.
-Children may visit as well, but those under the age of 16 must be supervised by another visiting adult.
+Children may visit as well, but those under the age of 16 must be supervised by a visiting adult.
+Children may not stay overnight.

 For the health of our patients, we ask anyone who is not feeling well to call their loved one, rather than visit, to limit the spread of illness.
 Our nurses have the discretion to turn away visitors who are unwell.

-NYU Langone does not restrict, limit, or deny visitation privileges based on age, race, ethnicity, language, national origin, socioeconomic status, mental or physical disability, religion, sex, sexual orientation, or gender identity or expression.
+NYU Langone does not restrict, limit, or deny visitation privileges based on age, race, ethnicity, language, national origin, socioeconomic status, mental or physical ability, religion, sex, sexual orientation, or gender identity or expression.

 When You Can Visit